Search for Tomorrow: Broadcast history and production notes

 On June 8, 1981, CBS moved Search for Tomorrow from its longtime 12:30 p.m./11:30 a.m.
-Central time slot, which it had held for 30 years, to the 2:30/1:30 p.m. time slot between As the World Turns and Guiding Light' 'its two P&G sister shows in order to accommodate the hit serial The Young and the Restless.
+Central time slot, which it had held for 30 years, to the 2:30/1:30 p.m. time slot between its two P&G sister shows, As the World Turns and Guiding Light, in order to accommodate the hit serial The Young and the Restless.
 Procter & Gamble urged CBS to return Search for Tomorrow to its former slot.
 The program's relocation confused or angered many longtime viewers habituated to seeing it earlier in the day.
-Another P&G-produced soap opera, The Edge of Night, had suffered the same problem six years earlier when the company insisted that the show be moved to the 2:30/1:30 p.m. time slot; it had previously dominated the other two networks in the ratings for the 3:30/2:30 p.m. slot for almost a decade.
-The network refused to move Search for Tomorrow back to its original 12:30/11:30 time slot and, as the show's contract with CBS was about to expire, Procter & Gamble sold the broadcast rights to Search for Tomorrow to NBC rather than negotiate a renewal with CBS.
-NBC already had two soaps produced by the company, Another World and its Dallas-inspired spin-off Texas, as part of its daytime lineup.
+Another P&G-produced soap opera, The Edge of Night, had suffered the same problem six years earlier when the company insisted that the show be moved to the 2:30/1:30 p.m. time slot; it had previously dominated the other two networks in the ratings when the show was airing at 3:30/2:30 p.m. for almost a decade.
+This move was made on CBS part to give The Young and the Restless a half-hour head start on ABC's All My Children, which was part of the trio of ABC soaps, along with One Life to Live and General Hospital, that led the network to dominate the top three spots in the daytime ratings (an achievement ABC first reached during the 1980–81 season) at the time.
+CBS refused to move Search for Tomorrow back to its original 12:30/11:30 time slot and, as the show's contract with CBS was about to expire, Procter & Gamble sold the broadcast rights to Search for Tomorrow to NBC rather than negotiate a renewal with CBS.
+NBC already had two soaps produced by P&G, Another World and its Dallas-inspired spin-off Texas, as part of its daytime lineup.
 Search for Tomorrow aired its last episode on CBS on March 26, 1982, and had its NBC premiere the following Monday, March 29; CBS filled the program's former time slot with a new political soap opera, Capitol.